-Senate Confirms Trump Trade Pick, Clearing Way For NAFTA Overhaul
+Senate Confirms Trump Trade Pick, Clearing Way for NAFTA Overhaul

 “We fear that you do not have an appreciation for the millions of jobs created by this free trade deal, and that you would not champion agriculture,” the senators wrote in a letter to Lighthizer that they released Wednesday.

+Sen. Corey Gardner (R., Colo.), in a statement, said he couldn’t back Lighthizer “because I’m afraid his policies could hurt Colorado’s farmers and ranchers.”

-Lighthizer argued years ago that modern free-trade orthodoxy doesn’t have deep roots in the conservative movement and faulted so-called free traders within his party for being too dogmatic–including McCain.
-At his confirmation hearing in March, he said he subscribed “completely” to the administration’s “America First” agenda, which aims to snatch back factory jobs from China, Mexico and other large trading partners.
+Lighthizer argued years ago that modern free trade orthodoxy doesn’t have deep roots in the conservative movement and faulted so-called free traders within his party for being too dogmatic — including McCain.
+At his confirmation hearing in March, he said he subscribed “completely” to the administration’s “America First” agenda, which aims to snatch back factory jobs from China, Mexico, and other large trading partners.

 Meanwhile, he spent years in private practice arguing cases for the steel industry that sought duties and other remedies aimed at insulating the sector from import competition.